 - 101.1 Title.
-These regulations shall be known as the Florida Building Code hereinafter referred to as "this code." - 101.2 Scope.
-The provisions of this code shall apply to the construction, alteration, movement, enlargement, replacement, repair, equipment, use and occupancy, location, maintenance, removal and demolition of every building or structure or any appurtenances connected or attached to such buildings or structures.
+These regulations shall be known as the Florida Building Code, hereinafter referred to as "this code." - 101.2 Scope.
+The provisions of this code shall apply to the construction, alteration, relocation, enlargement, replacement, repair, equipment, use and occupancy, location, maintenance, removal and demolition of every building or structure or any appurtenances connected or attached to such buildings or structures.

-Exceptions:
+Exception:

-- Detached one and two-family dwellings and multiple single-family dwellings (townhouses) not more than three stories above grade plane in height with a separate means of egress and their accessory structures shall comply with the Florida Building Code, Residential Volume. - 2.
-Existing buildings undergoing repair, alterations or additions or change of occupancy shall comply with Chapter 34 of this code . - 101.2.1 Appendices.
+- 1. Detached one- and two-family dwellings and multiple single-family dwellings (townhouses) not more than three stories above grade plane in height with a separate means of egress and their accessory structures not more than three stories above grade plane in height, shall comply with the Florida Building Code, Residential. - 2.
+Code Requirements that address snow loads and earthquake protection are pervasive; they are left in place but shall not be utilized or enforced because Florida has no snow load or earthquake threat. - 101.2.1 Appendices.
 Provisions in the appendices shall not apply unless specifically adopted.
-Palm Beach County has adopted Appendix "F" in the Florida Building Code, Plumbing Volume: Proposed Construction Building Codes for Turf and Landscape Irrigation Systems. - 101.2.2 Florida Building Code, Residential Volume.
-Construction standards or practices which are not covered by the Florida Building Code, Residential Volume, shall be in accordance with the provisions of the Florida Building Code, Building Volume. - 101.3 Intent.
-The purpose of this code is to establish the minimum requirements to safeguard the public health, safety and general welfare through structural strength, means of egress facilities, stability, sanitation, adequate light and ventilation, energy conservation, and safety to life and property from fire and other hazards attributed to the built environment and to provide safety to fire fighters, code officials, and emergency responders during emergency operations. - 101.3.1 Quality Control.
-Quality control of materials and workmanship is not within the purview of this code except as it relates to the purposes stated herein. - 101.3.2 Warranty and Liability.
-The permitting and inspection of any building, system, or plan by this jurisdiction, under the requirements of this code, shall not be construed in any court as a warranty of the physical condition of such building, system, or plan, or their adequacy.
-The jurisdiction shall not be liable in tort for damages or hazardous or illegal condition or inadequacy in such building, system, or plan, nor for any failure of any component of such, which may occur subsequent to such inspection or permitting.
+Palm Beach County has adopted Appendix "F" in the Florida Building Code, Plumbing Volume: Proposed Construction Building Codes for Turf and Landscape Irrigation Systems. - 101.2.2 Florida Building Code, Residential Construction standards or practices which are not covered by the Florida Building Code, Residential Volume shall be in accordance with the provisions of the Florida Building Code, Building. - 101.3 Intent.
+The purpose of this code is to establish the minimum requirements to safeguard the public health, safety and general welfare through structural strength, means of egress facilities, stability, sanitation, adequate light and ventilation, energy conservation, and safety to life and property from fire and other hazards attributed to the built environment and to provide safety to fire fighters, code officials, and emergency responders during emergency operations. - 101.3.1 Quality control.
+Quality control of materials and workmanship is not within the purview of this code, except as it relates to the purposes stated herein. - 101.3.2 Warranty and Liability.
+The permitting, plan review or inspection of any building, system or plan by this jurisdiction, under the requirements of this code, shall not be construed in any court as a warranty of the physical condition of such building, system or plan or their adequacy.
+This jurisdiction shall not be liable in tort for damages or hazardous or illegal condition or inadequacy in such building, system or plan, nor for any failure of any component of such, which may occur subsequent to such inspection or permitting.
 Further, no Building Division employee shall be liable in tort for damage from such conditions, in accordance with Section 768.28 Florida Statutes, as may be amended or replaced.